Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/docs/gui.md

 ## Historical calculation

-By default the margin is calculated as of the latest snapshot, i.e. using the most recent market data.
+By default, the margin is calculated as of the latest snapshot, i.e. using the most recent market data.
 To calculate margin as of a historical snapshot, e.g. to compare against end-of-day reports, select the historical calculation in GUI: